hannahbarkley/reefbudgetR/README.md

 For additional information on ReefBudget, see [Perry et al. (2018)](http://geography.exeter.ac.uk/reefbudget/).

-For additional metadata and downloadable data, see [NOAA InPort] (https://www.fisheries.noaa.gov/inport/item/67804).
+For additional metadata and downloadable data, see [NOAA InPort](https://www.fisheries.noaa.gov/inport/item/67804).
 .

 This repository is a scientific product and is not official